Patagonia view

 Companies

-• We recommend Entel or Movistar for most travelers
+• I recommend Entel or Movistar for most travelers who want a physical SIM

 There are four network providers in Chile, Movistar, Claro, Entel, and WOM, plus a couple of resellers, Virgin and VTR Móvil.